kendrasmithtechwriting/Assignment-One--Creating-a-Worship-Set/README.md

 On the last verse, the transition into the next song, "Forever" will be started.
 "Forever" is also in 4/4 time and is to be played Reverently at 72 beats.
 This song will be played in the key of E flat.
 The first chord will be played twice, one for the vocalist to ask the congregation to sit down, and the next to start the song.
 Leading up to the chorus, the band should begin to build.
 Beginning to crescendo, the tempo may increase from 72 to 74 (only slightly, but enough to feel the build because of the power of the chorus).
 The song should gradually resolve and lead into the last song "Grateful".

 "Grateful" is also in 4/4 time and its tempo should be around 92.
 You can adjust the tempo based on musical ability or audience preference.
 Some congregations do not use upbeat songs, depending on the age group and setting.
 Since this is the final song before the message and the audience is mixed aged groups, 92 is appropriate.
 It is a moderate tempo, great for this song.
 This song will be played in D Flat Major.
 To transition, play an E flat, B flat, C minor, to D flat chords in that order.
-Then start the chords for "Graetful".
+Then start the chords for "Grateful".
 It begins with an A/C#.

 Do a natural build with the song and then after ending of the last verse the band can decrescendo into a prayer time with a deacon or as the preacher comes to stage.